-Select Enabled to enable Intel I/OAT (I/O Acceleration Technology), which significantly reduces CPU overhead by leveraging CPU architectural improvements and freeing the system resource for other tasks.
-The options are Disabled and Enabled
+The Intel I/O AT (I/O Acceleration Technology) significantly reduces CPU overhead by leveraging CPU architectural improvements, freeing resources for more other tasks.
+The options are Disabled and Enabled.

 DCA Support

 This feature accelerates the performance of I/O devices using Direct Cache Access.
 The options are Enabled and Disabled.